What is an Annotated Bibliography?

 How To Write An Annotated Bibliography Example

-When writing annotated bibliographies, there are a few key points to remember.
+When writing annotated bibliographies, there are a few key points to remember:

 Annotated Bibliography Example Wang, J. (2019).
 Exploring the impact of digital technology on education in developing countries.
 International Journal of Education and Development Using Information and Communication Technology, 15(2), 45-58.
 This article examines the impact of digital technology on education in developing countries.
 The author argues that while there are many benefits to the use of digital technology in education, there are also some potential drawbacks.
 The article draws on a range of sources and provides an in-depth analysis of the topic.
 It is well-written and provides valuable insights into the subject matter. |